 It’s winter, and mind games are being played.

 They’re skinny.
 Maybe even skinnier.
-Not displaying the faint double-chin of days out with the family, poor eating, and overwork, or whatever their “excuse” is.
+Not displaying the faint double-chin of days out with the family, poor eating, and overwork.

-You consider looking for them on Endomondo, to catch them out, but your knowledge of Endomondo extends to the beginning of this sentence, and the words “looking for them on Endomondo…”
+You consider searching them out on Endomondo, to catch them out, but your knowledge of Endomondo extends to the beginning of this sentence, and the words looking for them on Endomondo…